The place of women in the 4L Trophy: increasingly numerous crews

 - complementarity of teams,

-- new role models for future participants.
+- new identification models for future participants.

 As the spirit of the raid sums it up: The 4L Trophy is an adventure that belongs to everyone.
-And women now occupy an essential place in it, on the starting line as in the heart of the desert.
+And women now occupy an essential place in it, on the starting line and in the heart of the desert.